NOTE THIS IS EXPERIMENTAL FOR NOW

 Advanced simulation options

-These are a sampling of more advanced simulation features and apply to predictor generators and outcome generation.
+These are a sampling of more advanced simulation features and apply to predictor generators.

 | Feature | Use |